McShelby/hugo-theme-relearn/exampleSite/content/basics/migration/_index.en.md

 - {{% badge style="note" title=" " %}}Change{{% /badge %}} [With the proper settings](basics/customization#serving-your-page-from-the-filesystem) in your `hugo.toml` your page is now servable from the local file system using `file://` URLs.

-  Please note that the searchbox will only work for this if you reconfigure your outputformat for the homepage in your `hugo.toml` from `JSON` to `SEARCH`.
-The now deprecated `JSON` outputformat still works as before, so there is no need to reconfigure your installation if it is only served from `http://` or `https://`.
+  Please note that the searchbox will only work for this if you reconfigure your outputformat for the homepage in your `hugo.toml` from `json` to `search`.
+The now deprecated `json` outputformat still works as before, so there is no need to reconfigure your installation if it is only served from `http://` or `https://`.

 - {{% badge style="note" title=" " %}}Change{{% /badge %}} The [`button` shortcode](shortcodes/button) has a new parameter `target` to set the destination frame/window for the URL to open.
 If not given, it defaults to a new window/tab for external URLs or is not set at all for internal URLs.
 Previously even internal URLs where opened in a new window/tab.